 - Per the discretion of Public Safety, a police officer (or officers) will be assigned to your event at your expense.

-- Your scheduling venue (Campus Center, Marine Operations, Athletics, Customer Service, or Community Relations) will alert you of any overtime charges associated with serving alcohol at your event (Public Safety Detail) and ask for account information for payment.
+- Your scheduling venue (Athletics, Campus Center, Community Relations, Event Services, or Marine Operations) will alert you of any overtime charges associated with serving alcohol at your event (Public Safety Detail) and ask for account information for payment.

 - You must attach the approved alcohol request form when submitting your catering invoice to the Controller's Office for payment.